 Dr. Copeland is the previous head of the cardiothoracic surgery program at the University of Arizona Medical Center in Tucson (retired).
 Dr. Copeland performed Arizona’s first heart transplant (1979), first heart-lung transplant (1985) and first U.S. implant of a pediatric ventricular assist device designed for newborns and toddlers (2000).
 Dr. Copeland brings years of experience in surgical approaches, patient populations, and immunology.

 Dr. Juneman is board certified in internal medicine, cardiovascular disease, echocardiography, nuclear cardiology and advanced heart failure/transplantation.
-She currently serves as Director of Advanced Heart Failure & Transplantation at the University of Arizona.
+She currently serves as Medical Director, Advanced Heart Failure and Transplantation, Banner – University Medical Center Tucson and South.
 Dr. Juneman’s basic science research focuses on understanding the electrical and mechanical remodeling in heart failure.
 Dr. Juneman has served as a principal investigator in nationally funded, multi-center clinical trials, as well as her own investigator-initiated clinical trials.
 She has authored multiple original research publications, book chapters, and multiple clinical reviews.
 She attended medical school at the University of Texas - Houston Health Sciences Center and completed her internal medicine residency & chief residency and cardiology fellowship at the University of Arizona (UA) College of Medicine in Tucson.

 Tim Mobley, M.B.A.

-Mr. Mobley is currently the Director of Glass Core Technology at Samtec.
-Mr. Mobley obtained his MBA from Wharton.
+Mr. Mobley is Director of LWR Ventures, a company providing early stage investment and due diligence for technology start-up companies and residential real estate.
+He was formerly Director of Glass Core Technology at Samtec, and CEO of Triton Microtechnologies (acquired by Samtec).
 He brings expertise in technology commercialization, business strategy and relationship development to the Avery team.

 Michael Zile, M.D.